cfgcolumbus23/Team-5/README.md

 # Design Notes

-- Login page currently routes to Admin page if username is 1 and routes to student page if username is anything else, password is irrelevant.
+- Login page currently routes to Admin page if username is -1 and routes to student page of the corresponding studentId.
+If username is not a valid studentId it routes to student 1.
+Password is irrelevant.

 ## How to get backend working